I'm an optimist, technologist, remote work native, writer, experimenter, no-code and low-code developer, data nerd

 Projects & Links

-I spend time thinking (and writing) about entrepreneurship, Medellín, Indianapolis, the future of learning and work, technology’s impact on incentives, intentionality, urbanism, and coffee.
+I spend time thinking (and writing) about entrepreneurship, Medellín, Indianapolis, the future of learning and work, technology’s impact on incentives, intentionality, the "no-code" movement, urbanism, and coffee.

 Other past writing lives on Medium.

 Talk to me

 You can find me in-person splitting my time between Indianapolis (United States) and Medellín (Colombia), or online during a caffeine-fueled tweet spree.

 You can also email me.
 My personal email is my Twitter username at gmail dot com.